 Members

-Dr. Dmitry Epstein
+Dr. Dmitry Epstein (founding member)

 Hebrew University of Jerusalem (Israel)